2020 workshop topics include:

 Learn about the impact of Alzheimer’s, the difference between Alzheimer’s and dementia, Alzheimer’s disease stages and risk factors, current research and treatments available to address some symptoms, and Alzheimer’s Association resources.

 Healthy Living for your Brain and Body

-Learn about research in the areas of diet and nutrition, exercise, cognitive activity, and social engagement, and use hands-on tools to help you incorporate these tips into a plan for healthy aging.
+Learn about research in the areas of diet and nutrition, exercise, cognitive activity and social engagement to create a plan for healthy aging

 Understanding and Responding to Dementia-Related Behaviors